mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 <img src="https://user-images.githubusercontent.com/31917400/71264565-458b7a00-233c-11ea-88d6-e3316d5fef5b.jpg"/>
 We built a lower bound on the local likelihood which depends both on the theta to maximize the local likelihood and the parameter q which is the variational distribution value, and it suggests we can optimize this lower bound in iterations by repeating the two steps until convergence.
 On the E-step, fix theta and maximize the lower bound with respect to q.
 And on the M-step, fix q and maximize the lower bound with respect of theta.
 So this is the general view of the expectation maximization.

+## Now we just found the first Jansen's bound as a finger.
+How many more fingers to go?

 ------------------------------------------------------------------------------------------------------------------------
 ## EX> Variational Autoencoder and Generative model:
 How can we perform efficient inference and learning in directed probabilistic models, in the presence of **continuous latent variables** with **intractable posterior distributions**, and **large datasets**?